Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Theoretical proofs and extensions

 \subsection{General \text{RealUID} loss}

-We recall that UID loss (Theorem \ref{thm: inv loss no data}) can be restated via linearization technique with $\delta = f^* - f$ as:
+\paragraph{Extending our real data incorporation.} We recall that UID loss (Theorem \ref{thm: inv loss no data}) can be restated via linearization technique with $\delta = f^* - f$ as:

-In turn, after real data incorporation, we obtain our RealUID loss (Theorem \ref{thm: inv loss with data}).
-Putting the explicit values for RealUM loss \eqref{eq: flow loss data} in RealUID loss \eqref{eq: Inv loss with data}, we get the explicit formula:
+Following alternative definition of RealUID loss from Lemma \ref{lem: realuid split form}, one can incorporate real data into data-free loss by splitting each term in the linearized form between generated and real data as:

-These two formulas give us alternative explanation on how to add real data into arbitrary losses: we need to split each term in the linearized representation of the data-free loss between real and generated data.
-For example, in RealUID loss, its three terms are split with proportions $\alpha, \alpha, \beta,$ respectively.
-We can go even further and split the first quadratic coefficient $-\|\delta_t(\cdot)\|^2$ using a new parameter $\gamma \in (0,1]$ to create one more degree of freedom.
-Moreover, we can use other parametrization of $\delta$, since its form does not change the proofs.
+In RealUID loss \eqref{eq: Inv loss with data}, its three terms are split with proportions $\alpha$ and $1-\alpha$, $\alpha$ and $1-\alpha$ and $\beta$ and $1-\beta$, respectively.
+We can go even further and split the first quadratic coefficient $-\|\delta_t(\cdot)\|^2$ using a new parameter $\gamma$ to create one more degree of freedom.
+Moreover, we can use other parameterization of $\delta$, since its form does not change the proof of distance lemma.

-\begin{definition} We introduce \textbf{General RealUID loss} $\mathcal{L}^{\alpha, \beta, \gamma}_{\text{R-UID}}(\delta, p_0^\theta)$ on generated data $p^\theta_0 \in \mathcal{P}(\R^D)$ with coefficients $\alpha, \beta, \gamma \in (0,1]$:
+\begin{definition} We introduce \textbf{General RealUID loss} $\mathcal{L}^{\alpha, \beta, \gamma}_{\text{R-UID}}(\delta, p_0^\theta)$ on generated data $p^\theta_0 \in \mathcal{P}(\R^D)$ with coefficients $\alpha, \beta, \gamma$: